Skip to main content

 Cérons, an exceptional terroir in the heart of Graves.

-The estate consists of 30 hectares, with 27 hectares of vineyards planted on a gravel plateau and a subsoil of marine limestone overlooking the village of Cérons.
+The Château de Cérons vineyard spans 30 hectares, with 27 hectares dedicated to vines, planted on a gravel plateau with a marine limestone subsoil, proudly overlooking the village of Cérons.

 Vineyard Management